hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 ## How does this work?

-Since `OnlineUsersSubscription` is a GraphQL mutation query, `OnlineUsersSubscription.use()` uses `useSubscription` React hook of Apollo.
+Since `OnlineUsersSubscription` is a GraphQL subscription query, `OnlineUsersSubscription.use()` uses `useSubscription` React hook of Apollo.
 We are using the `useSubscription` React hook which returns properties (similar to `useQuery` and `useMutation` React hooks).
 The `data` property gives the result of the realtime data for the query we have made.

 Refresh your react app and see yourself online!
 Don't be surprised; There could be other users online as well.